 For topping:

 - Labneh: Labneh is a type of strained yogurt that is tangy, thick, and creamy.
-I often prefer it over traditional yogurt in savory dishes because it has a super smooth texture.
-Labneh provides a great contrast against bolder flavors, like in this roasted squash dish.
+It provides a great contrast against bolder flavors, like in this roasted squash dish.
 Can't find labneh?
 Substitute sour cream or greek yogurt (thin the yogurt with a bit of lemon juice).

 - Parsley: Finely chopped parsley provides a bright contrast to the roasted potatoes.
 You can also use other fresh herbs, like mint or basil.